w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 !!! info

     This article points out some things to consider when choosing your validators.
-If you want to dive a bit more into the topic, we suggest reading this [blog post](https://polkadot.network/blog/nominating-and-validator-selection-on-polkadot/) from our research team.
+If you want to dive a bit more into the topic, consider reading this [blog post](https://polkadot.network/blog/nominating-and-validator-selection-on-polkadot/) from the research team.

 ### Best Practices for Nominating: Points to consider